-I had a chance to meet Veronica Mayhew at the National Poultry show in Stoneleigh (2010) and was able to find out a little more about her business (or rather her passion) for what I would describe as 'poultry antiques'.
+I had a chance to meet Veronica Mayhew at the National Poultry show in Stoneleigh during 2010 and was able to find out a little more about her business (or rather her passion) for what I would describe as ‘poultry antiques’.

 Veronica sells antiquarian, old, out of print and new books on poultry – ducks, geese and turkeys, but also includes pheasants, peafowl, guinea fowl, quail and more.
 Other subjects she covers includes farm livestock, pigeons, cage-birds and domesticated rabbits and rodents but there’s far more to Veronica than meets the eye!

-"I started my business in 1972 when I realised my hobby, which I shared with my father, could become a business as well.
+“I started my business in 1972 when I realised my hobby, which I shared with my father, could become a business as well.
 It has been a venture which I have never regretted.
-I kept, bred and showed bantams for some 55 years, first Old English Game when I was very young and then Belgian bantams.
+I kept, bred and showed bantams for some 55 years, first Belgian bantams.
 I was the Honorary Secretary of the British Belgian Bantam Club from 1971-94 and wrote the book Belgian Bantams which is still in print and which its available from me.
 Nowadays I keep Voorburg Shield Cropper pigeons, very friendly and great fun.
 I keep them in a 40 foot aviary with houses either end.
 As the customers for my books are mainly livestock breeders, I have something in common with them and this makes it more interesting from my point of view.
-I also like the fact that my poultry books are bought by such diverse individuals- every nationality under the sun, every age-group, background...
-All bound by this common interest - poultry or other livestock."
+I also like the fact that my poultry books are bought by such diverse individuals- every nationality under the sun, every age-group, background… All bound by this common interest – poultry or other livestock.”when I was very young and then

 Poultry magazine Yearbooks from the 1910 to the mid 1930’s period are also keenly sought after nowadays as they offer a brilliant insight into the history of most breeds.The Feathered World Yearbooks are the most popular but Poultry and Poultry World Annuals are also good sources for breed research.